Federer, Nadal on collision course in semis at Indian Wells | New Country 923

 Canadian teenager Bianca Andreescu rallied past No. 6 Elina Svitolina 6-3, 2-6, 6-4, winning on her fourth match point to reach the biggest final of her young career.

-Andreescu, a wild-card entry at Indian Wells, beat a Top 50 player for the ninth time this year.
+“Another goal of mine was to make history, and I just did,” she said, smiling.

+Andreescu will play two-time major champion Angelique Kerber, who ended 23rd-seeded Belinda Bencic’s run of upsets with a 6-4, 6-2 victory.

-The 18-year-old’s run is reminiscent of Naomi Osaka’s path to last year’s title.
-Little known at the time, Osaka used her Indian Wells victory as a launching pad to beating Serena Williams for the U.S. Open title and winning the Australian Open while becoming the world’s top-ranked player.
+The 18-year-old Canadian’s run is reminiscent of Naomi Osaka’s path to last year’s title.
+Little-known at the time, Osaka used her Indian Wells victory as a launching pad to beating Serena Williams for the U.S. Open title and winning the Australian Open while becoming the world’s top-ranked player.

-“I really need a moment to soak this all in,” Andreescu said in an on-court interview.
-“This is so incredible.”

-In the late semifinal, No. 8 Angelique Kerber faced No. 23 Belinda Bencic.
+“I’m actually shaking right now,” Andreescu told reporters.
+“It’s just so incredible.”

+Andreescu had break points against her in each of her last three service games.

 Federer is on a five-matching winning streak against Nadal, who lost to him all four times they played in 2017, including the last time at the Shanghai Masters in October of that year.